Spotting Health Fraud

 · Keeps a copy of all signed documents

-· Reads the Medicare Summary Notice and all bills, and asks questions
+· Reads the Medicare Summary Notice and all bills, and asks questions if necessary

 · Questions any service that hasn't been received